demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-get-approvals-for-all-approvers

 ***
-Get the approvals for a given approver
+Get the approvals for a given approver.

 #### Base Command